SchemaStore/schemastore/CONTRIBUTING.md

 To make sure that files are validated against your schema correctly (we strongly suggest adding at least one before creating a pull request):

 1. Create a subfolder in [`src/test`](src/test) named as your schema file
-2. Create one or more `.json, .yml or .yaml` files in that folder
+2. Create one or more `.json, .yml, .yaml or toml` files in that folder
 3. Run `npm run build` (to test a single schema, use `npm run build -- --SchemaName=<jsonFileName.json> default`)

 If the build succeeds, your changes are valid and you can safely create a PR.